VirtuosoJoel/RubyExcel/README.md

 #Write the data to a TSV file
 File.write( 'output.txt', s.to_s )

-#Write the data to an XLSX file ( requires Excel and win32ole )
+#Write the data to an Excel file ( requires Excel and win32ole )
-s.parent.save_excel( 'Output.xlsx' )
+s.parent.save_excel
 ```

 Todo List